 Be open-minded: Being open-minded means testing different ideas and approaches until you find one that works for you in the best way.
 It can be very challenging to accept a variation on a theme if you have a strict coding style.

 Work with your peers: This is another way to learn from your peers.
 You may find that some of your colleagues do really well in their roles, while others may be struggling.
-This endemic experience will inform and help you grow as a programmer.
+This endemic experience will inform and help you grow as a coder.

 Don’t rely on your own initiative: This is another reason you may not go into programming with a certain mindset.
 You may find that you have to take other more fulfilling roles in order to pass programming exams.